 What is Camp Chef?

+Camp Chef is a company that specializes in manufacturing outdoor cooking equipment.
 Unlike grilling companies such as Traeger and Pit Boss, Camp Chef started their journey making outdoor cookers in Cache Valley, Utah.

 Their first ever product, a propane camp stove, became incredibly popular in the 1990s.